ScoreUnder/AutoChecklist/README.md

   soon as possible, and create an entirely new checklist from this filename.
 Only really makes sense for directories.
 Mnemonic: "Split", "Search", or "Subdirectory".
+* `M`: The file no longer exists.
+This does not have any special meaning to the program itself, but empty checkmarks will be overwritten with this if the file has gone away.
+Mnemonic: "Missing".

 It is not guaranteed that these will be the only special kinds of check-marks.
 Since this script is mostly personal to me, I don't feel